Task-Awareness Improves LLM Generations and Uncertainty: Related Work

 \paragraph{UQ in LLMs} A wide range of uncertainty quantification (UQ) methods for LLMs has been proposed \citep{vashurin-etal-2025-benchmarking,liu2025uncertaintyquantificationconfidencecalibration}.
 Existing approaches broadly fall into three categories: \emph{information-based} methods that analyze token-level predictive distributions (e.g., MSP); \emph{sample-diversity} methods that generate multiple outputs and assess their semantic variability, optionally incorporating probability estimates \cite{kuhn2023semanticuncertaintylinguisticinvariances,duan2024shiftingattentionrelevancepredictive,nikitin2024kernellanguageentropyfinegrained}; and \emph{verbalized} or reflexive methods that prompt models to explicitly express uncertainty \cite{kadavath2022languagemodelsmostlyknow}.
 With the exception of verbalized approaches which often perform worst empirically \citep{vashurin-etal-2025-benchmarking} most methods consider responses only as raw language or in a semantic space.
 Our risk-based estimator fully exploits the task's structure by leveraging the distance $d_T$ tailored to the specific use-case.

 Previous work also studied uncertainty in the context of Bayesian risk: \citet{vashurin2025uncertaintyquantificationllmsminimum} use MBR to enhance sample-diversity methods by incorporating confidence measures such as maximum sentence probability.
-Similar to our work, \citet{smith2025rethinkingaleatoricepistemicuncertainty} propose to interpret minimum Bayes risk as a principled uncertainty measure to which we draw connections in \Cref{app:wasserstein_uncertainty}, while \citet{wang2024subjectiveuncertaintyquantificationcalibration} proposes risk-based uncertainty as well.
-We show that this interpretation of Bayesian risk as uncertainty is particularly effective when directly incorporating the task's latent structure through the distance function $d_T$.
+Similar to our work, \citet{smith2025rethinkingaleatoricepistemicuncertainty} propose to interpret minimum Bayes risk as a principled uncertainty measure to which we draw connections in \Cref{app:wasserstein_uncertainty}, while \citet{wang2024subjectiveuncertaintyquantificationcalibration} proposes risk-based uncertainty as well. ,We show that this interpretation of Bayesian risk as uncertainty is particularly effective when directly incorporating the task's latent structure through the distance function $d_T$. \rebuttal{Lastly, in \Cref{app:information_theoretic} we set our UQ definitions into perspective with an information theoretic Bayesian decomposition of epistemic and aleatoric uncertainty \cite{depeweg2018decompositionuncertaintybayesiandeep,wimmer2023quantifyingaleatoricepistemicuncertainty}.}